salty-vanilla/my-portfolio/README.md

 ### Prerequisites

 - Node.js 18+ or 20+
-- npm, pnpm, or yarn
+- pnpm (recommended), npm, or yarn

 ### Installation